paulanunes85/GitHub-Copilot-Hands-On-pt-br/labs.md

 **=========== END OF LAB ===========**

-## Lab 8 - Kubernetes, YAML generation and the 2021 problem
+## Lab 8 - Kubernetes, YAML generation and ensuring you are using the latest version

 **Purpose: Show YAML generation and out of date content.**